SirPepe/OnEventMixin/readme.md

 ## License

-OnEventMixin available under two different licenses depending on how you plan to use it:
+OnEventMixin is available under two different licenses depending on how you plan to use it:

 * For **open-source** projects the [GPLv3 license](https://opensource.org/licenses/gpl-3.0.html) applies.
 You can download OnEventMixin and do with it what you want, as long as derivative work is licensed under an equivalent license.
 * If you want to use OnEventMixin for **commercial/closed source** projects [just talk to me](https://www.peterkroener.de/kontakt/) and we can figure something out.
 I'll probably grant you a free license with no strings attached if you ask nicely.